lsc4ss-s22/final-project-congress/README.md

       All the json files map a speaker to his/her speeches in congressional record from 2019-2020 <br />

+### OR

+1. **Scrape and clean congressional record (local, with pool threading)**: Code can be found in [scrape_cr_pt.py](https://github.com/lsc4ss-s22/final-project-congress/blob/master/scrape_cr_pt.py).

+      Run:

+            pip install -r requirements.txt
+            python3 scrape_cr_pt.py

+      Note that: The pool threading implementation has been pilot tested.
+It can only parallelize the scraping part, not the cleaning part

 2. **Merge speech dataset and LES dataset**: Code and output can be found in [1_merge_speech_and_LES.ipynb](https://github.com/lsc4ss-s22/final-project-congress/blob/master/1_merge_speech_and_LES.ipynb).

 3. **Upload the merged dataset to s3**: Code and output can be found in [2_upload_to_S3.ipynb](https://github.com/lsc4ss-s22/final-project-congress/blob/master/2_upload_to_S3.ipynb).